awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 **Alias**
 Choose **Yes**\.
 **Alias Target**
-Type the name of the region that you created your Amazon S3 bucket in\.
-Use the applicable value from the **Website Endpoint** column in the [Amazon Simple Storage Service Website Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) table in the [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) chapter of the *Amazon Web Services General Reference*\.
+Type the name of your Amazon S3 bucket endpoint, for example `example.com (s3-website-us-west-2)`\.
 You specify the same value for **Alias Target** for both records\.
 Route 53 figures out which bucket to route traffic to based on the name of the record\.
 **Routing Policy**
 Accept the default value of **Simple**\.